 However, if you start to feel one of your teeth wiggling or feeling loose as an adult, this could be a sign of several different issues.
-Loose teeth among adults could indicate a serious tooth injury or a localized infection.
+Loose teeth in an adult could indicate a serious tooth injury or a localized infection.

 A part of your jaw suddenly becoming swollen is a serious indication that you have a dental infection.
 Specifically, an infection in your salivary gland.

 This infection comes from a blockage in your salivary glands, which is preventing your mouth’s saliva from breaking down food and naturally cleaning out bacteria in your mouth.

 On top of a swollen jaw, additional symptoms can include a fever, difficulty breathing or swallowing, and a bad taste in your mouth.

 If you perform a normal routine of brushing and flossing each day, yet still feel and see your gums ache and bleed, this could be an onset sign of gum disease or gingivitis.